Skip to main content

 Subtyping

-A is a subtype of F if both of the following conditions are met:
+A is a subtype of F if all of the following conditions are met:

-The first condition suffices for most cases.
-The second condition is necessary only for types that have subcomponents --- namely, parameterized types and arrays.
-And it essentially says "Check the first condition on subcomponents as appropriate."
+This condition is necessary only for types that have subcomponents—namely, parameterized types and arrays.
+And it essentially says "Check the nullness-subtype condition on subcomponents as appropriate."

 Nullness subtyping